dzhuang/django-jfu/README.rst

 The URL for the view is expected to be named **'jfu_upload'** by default, although this can be customized (see Customization below).

+The URL for the view is expected to be named **'jfu_view'** by default, and it can also be customized.

 Here is an example implementation:

 In your ``urls.py`` file::